zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades.md

 ```

-<a name="introduction-to-blade-kinds-introduction-to-appblades-post-a-message"></a>
+<a name="ibiza-extension-iframe-messaging-post-a-message"></a>
-#### Post a message
+### Post a message

-You can post messages to you IFrame using the **postMessage** method in the **AppBlade** view-model.
+The Ibiza extension ViewModel can post messages to the UI IFrame by using the **postMessage** method in the AppBlade ViewModel, as in the following example.

-The code snippet below demonstrates how to send a message from your Ibiza extension view-model to your IFrame.

 ```typescript